psc-g/psc-g.github.io/content/posts/mentoring/reviewing.md

    deviation, or other?
 If not: ask for them!
 Is the choice of confidence level (e.g. 90\%, 95\%, etc.) justified?
 *  Are the authors comparing against reasonable baselines?
 If not, ask them why!
+*  It is common for authors to **bold** the "winners" in tables (typically their method).
+This should _only_ be done if the confidence intervals between the compared methods _don't_ overlap; if they do overlap, then the result is not significant and the authors should _not_ be bolding!
 *  If the new algorithm and the baseline share hyperparameters and these were tuned for the new proposed algorithm, were they also tuned for the baseline?
    If not: ask why!